Silver Travel Book Club

 GBG and SilverMarie

-This festive month the Silver Travel Book Club is reading Skipping Christmas by John Grisham.
+This festive month we're reading Skipping Christmas by John Grisham.
 Yes, the same John Grisham who usually writes fast-paced novels with a legal twist.

 Imagine a year without Christmas.
 No crowded shopping centres, no cheesy office parties, no crackers, no unwanted presents.
 That’s just what Luther and Nora Krank have in mind when they decide that, just this once, they’ll skip the holiday altogether.
 Theirs will be the only house on Hemlock Street without a Santa on the roof, they won’t be hosting their annual Christmas Eve party, they aren’t even going to have a Christmas tree.